Some Optimizations on Detecting Gravitational Wave Using Convolutional Neural Network: Principles of the detection scheme

-One typical characteristic of the GW detection problem is that the emerging time of GW signal is uncertain in the detection window (Fig. \ref{Fig:GW_flow}).
-This characteristic is called translation invariant in machine learning and computer vision community.
-After WP decomposition, a signal to be analyzed is represented with a two-dimensional image with translation uncertainty (Fig. \ref{fig:GW-WP}).
-For this kind problem, a typical scheme is CNN network \citep{LECUN:1990,LECUN:1998}.
-The CNN has been widely used in image understanding and computer vision \citep{LECUN:2015}.
+One typical characteristic of the GW detection problem is that the occurrence time of GW signal is uncertain in the detection window (Fig. \ref{Fig:GW_flow}).
+After a WP decomposition, a sample to be analyzed is represented using a two-dimensional image with some translation uncertainties (Fig. \ref{fig:GW-WP}).
+For this kind problem, a typical scheme is the CNN \citep{LECUN:1990,LECUN:1998}.
+The CNN has been widely investigated in image understanding and computer vision \citep{LECUN:2015}.

-The structure of the CNN used in this wok is presented in Fig. \ref{Fig:CNN}.
-This CNN network consists of an input layer, several composite computing units (CCU) modules, and a LOGISTIC regression layer (also called an output layer) (Fig. \ref{Fig:CNN:framework}).
-The input layer receives the WP decomposition (Fig. \ref{fig:GW-WP}) of a signal to be processed (Fig. \ref{Fig:GW_flow}).
-A CCU module consists of a convolutional layer, a pooling layer, and an activation layer (Fig. \ref{Fig:CNN:Unit}).
-This work used a CNN with two CCU modules.
-Experiments shows this CNN can detect signal features with different scales.
+The structure of a CNN used in this wok is presented in Fig. \ref{Fig:CNN}.
+This CNN network consists of an input layer, several composite computing units (CCUs), a fully connected layer and a logistic regression layer (the first subfigure of Fig. \ref{Fig:CNN}).
+The input layer receives the WP decomposition (Fig. \ref{fig:GW-WP}) of a data segment to be processed (Fig. \ref{Fig:GW_flow}).
+A CCU consists of a convolutional layer, a pooling layer, and an activation layer (the second subfigure of Fig. \ref{Fig:CNN}).
+This work used a CNN with two CCUs.

-In a CNN network, there are two key concepts, convolution kernel (CK) and pooling.
-A convolution kernel is a matrix (the left subfigure in Fig. \ref{Fig:convolution}) which characterizes a discriminant pattern of the signals in the problem to be investigated.
-In a convolution layer, we move the CK on the signal to be analyzed, make convolution operation on CK and the signal segment under CK.
-By the convolution operation, we can evaluate the presence of some discriminant characteristics.
-The results of computational operation is referred to as convolution response.
-The input into a convolution layer is the output from its previous layer of the neural network.
-The previous layer can be the input layer of the CNN and an activation layer (Fig. \ref{Fig:CNN}).
-Therefore, selections of the convolution kernel has fundamental influence on the performance of the CNN network, and depends on the characteristics of the problem to be investigated.
-For the knowledge of GW signal is embodied in training data in this kind statistical schemes, configurations of the convolution kernel are learned from training data.
-The learning method is back propagation algorithm \citep{Rumelhart:1986}.
+There are two key concepts, convolution kernel (CK) and pooling for CNN, which represent the computations in the convolutional layer and the pooling layer respectively.
+A CK characterizes a discriminant pattern in a problem to be investigated(Fig. \ref{Fig:con_maxpooling}).
+In case of the data inputted to a convolutional layer being a matrix or a tensor, the CK is defined using a matrix and a tensor respectively, where a tensor is a stack of some matrices.
+In a convolutional layer, we move a CK on the data to be analyzed, do convolution computation between the CK and the data segment under the CK.
+By the convolution operation, the presence of some discriminant characteristics of GW signals can be evaluated.
+The results of a convolutional operation are referred to as convolution responses.
+The input into a convolutional layer is the output from its previous layer of the neural network.
+The previous layer can be the input layer of the CNN or an activation layer (Fig. \ref{Fig:CNN}).